Skillsta-Teknik-Design-och-Kvalitet/radiant/README.txt

 RADIANT
-the project entails creating a webpage for skillsta The project may use github
+the project entails creating a webpage
+The project may use github